-Choosing a web hosting provider can feel like a daunting task at times.
-There are thousands upon thousands of hosts, all claiming to provide the best service.
-However, there are a number of criteria you can use to evaluate your options.
-The main factors you will want to look for include speed, support, cost, security, and scalability.
+Choosing a web hosting provider can feel like a daunting task at times since thousands of hosts claim to provide the best service.
+Despite these claims, there are several criteria you can use to accurately evaluate your options.
+To start with, look for the main factors of speed, support, cost, security, and scalability.
 The order of the importance of these factors will vary from person to person.

 What Does a Web Hosting Provider Do for You?